rsettlage/future/revdep/problems.md

     Conversion of ‘README.md’ failed:
     pandoc: Could not fetch https://travis-ci.org/thomasp85/fiery.svg?branch=master
     FailedConnectionException2 "travis-ci.org" 443 True getAddrInfo: does not exist (Name or service not known)
     ```

+*   checking CRAN incoming feasibility ...
+NOTE
+    ```
+    Maintainer: ‘Thomas Lin Pedersen <thomasp85@gmail.com>’

+    The Date field is over a month old.

+    This build time stamp is over a month old.
+    ```

 *   checking dependencies in R code ...
 NOTE